Deadly Superbugs Hitting Critical Mass in Hospitals

-The CDC’s Director, Dr. Tom Frieden reported in a recent announcement that this strain of bacteria, called Carbapenem-resistant Enterobacteriaceae or CRE, is now killing about half of hospital patients who become infected.
+The CDC’s Director, Dr. Tom Frieden reported in an announcement that this strain of bacteria, called Carbapenem-resistant Enterobacteriaceae or CRE, is now killing about half of hospital patients who become infected.

 Worse, infection incidence of this Enterobacteriaceae strain is growing, and beginning to hit critical mass.